2 Day (14hrs) Course

 A Level 3 Award in Supervising First Aid for Mental Health will be issued to the learner, subject to successful assessment.
 There is no expiry of the qualification, but annual refresher training is recommended.

-We run types of course:
+We run several types of course:

 Open: We run several open courses per year which are suitable for single participants to attend.
 Dates & venues for these courses are detailed below.